evanfantozzi/evanfantozzi/README.md

 📜 **OpenPeru** - Core team member of a civic tech project promoting government transparency in Peru.
 My role focuses on building a pipeline to scrape and extract key information from Peruvian congressional documents, building a compreshensive database of bills and other legislative actions.
 More on this soon!

 ## Projects from Previous Coursework
-🏡 [**Affordable Housing and Green Space Equity in Chicago**](https://github.com/evanfantozzi/GreenSpaceAccess) – Used **Python and Dash** to scrape open-source map data and reviews from Google and Yelp on parks and fields in Chicago, develop an accessibility index to quantify affordable housing units' access to high-quality green spaces in Chicago, and present findings in an interactive dashboard.
+🏡 [**Affordable Housing and Green Space Equity in Chicago**](https://github.com/evanfantozzi/GreenSpaceAccess) – Used **HTTPX** to scrape open-source map data and reviews from Google and Yelp on parks and fields in Chicago, develop an accessibility index to quantify affordable housing units' access to high-quality green spaces in Chicago, and present findings in an interactive dashboard through **Dash**.

-🎤 **Identifying Extremist Text in Social Media Posts** - Building a ML model to detect progaganda in political tweets.
-More on this soon!
+🎤 [**Classifying Far-Right Extremism in Social Media**](https://github.com/evanfantozzi/Extremist-Social-Media-Post-Detector/) - Trained a non-linear Support Vector Machine using **scikit-learn** to predict the likelihood that an English-language social media post expresses far-right extremist content.
+Engineered features include vector-based semantic similarity, text subjectivity, toxicity scores, and the presence of profane or insider extremist terms.
+Manually labeled 4,670 posts to create training dataset.
+Deployed the model via a **Flask** web app to accept new text input and return predictions in real time.

 ## 🌱 What I'm Looking For